Dye Penetrant Inspection

 - Filiform corrosion in coated aluminum alloys

 - Blistering of coatings

 Ultrasonic Thickness Measurement

-Ultrasonic thickness measurement is a non-destructive test method of determining the thickness of a component, when it is not possible to measure the thickness by conventional methods (ie. with a micrometer, or ruler).
-The test involves introducing a high frequency sound wave to the area of interest.
-Once the beam reaches the other side of the sample, it returns, and a sensor determines the sample thickness.
+This test is a non-destructive method of determining the thickness of a component when it is not possible to measure by conventional means, such as a micrometer or ruler.
+The test involves introducing a high-frequency sound wave to the area of interest.
+When the beam reaches the other side of the sample, it returns, and a sensor determines the sample thickness.